Rotating black holes experience dynamical tides

+Contrastingly, Refs.~\cite{LeTiec:2020bos, LeTiec:2020spy} found non-zero and purely imaginary static TLNs for rotating BHs in non-axisymmetric tidal backgrounds.
+They did so by using the Teukolsky equation that describes the behavior of gravitational wave perturbations of the Kerr BH.
+The perturbation was modeled by an appropriate Newman-Penrose scalar.
+Reference~\cite{Chia:2020yla} extended those calculations and noted that the purely imaginary tidal Love numbers found in ~\cite{LeTiec:2020bos, LeTiec:2020spy} are not associated with tidal deformation but with tidal dissipation.
+Recently, we showed~\cite{Bhatt:2023zsy} that some terms are missing in the analysis of Ref.~\cite{Chia:2020yla} and calculated the tidal response function of Schwarzschild and slowly rotating Kerr BHs.
+In this Letter, we deduce the tidal response of an arbitrarily rotating BH and related quantities.
+In particular, we show that in a non-axisymmetric external tidal field it possesses non-vanishing dynamical TLNs.

-With the advent of new generations of gravitational wave detectors probing various phases of compact object coalescence, with special emphasis on the inspiral part, it becomes very important to study the properties of compact objects and, particularly, their tidal deformability since they may bear an influence on the GWs emitted by their inspiraling binaries.
-While the study of the tidal deformability of neutron stars is useful in inferring its equation of state~\cite{LIGOScientific:2017vwq}, it also assumes importance for BHs in regards to tests of the presence of horizons.
-One can presumably use it also for comparing the BHs of Einstein's general theory of relativity with BHs in other theories of gravity~\cite{Cardoso:2017cfl, DeLuca:2022tkm, Katagiri:2023umb}, as well as with ultra-compact objects~\cite{Cardoso:2017cfl, Chakraborty:2023zed}.
-This is because, non-zero TLNs have been found for BHs in some alternative theories of gravity, e.g., for BHs in higher dimensions (in braneworld scenario~\cite{Chakravarti:2018vlt, Chakravarti:2018vlt}, as well as for Myers-Perry BH~\cite{Charalambous:2023jgq, Rodriguez:2023xjd}), for BHs in asymptotically de Sitter spacetime~\cite{Nair:2024mya}, for area-qunatized BHs~\cite{Nair:2022xfm}, and also for ultra-compact objects in general relativity~\cite{Cardoso:2017cfl, Chakraborty:2023zed}.
-Apart from that, works have also been done to study the non-linearities~\cite{DeLuca:2023mio} and stability~\cite{Katagiri:2023yzm} of the tidal response of a non-rotating black hole.
-Therefore, the study of the TLNs of BHs will help us to distinguish between various classes of compact objects in different theories of gravity and might also be useful to shed light on possible quantum nature of the BH horizon.
+With the advent of a new generation of GW detectors, it becomes imperative to study the properties of compact objects carefully since they may bear an influence on the GWs emitted by their binaries.
+While the study of the tidal deformability of neutron stars is useful in inferring their equation of state~\cite{LIGOScientific:2017vwq}, it also assumes importance for BHs in regard to tests of the presence of horizons.
+One can presumably use it for comparing the black holes of General Relativity with exotic compact objects~\cite{Cardoso:2017cfl, Chakraborty:2023zed} and black holes in alternative theories of gravity~\cite{Cardoso:2017cfl, DeLuca:2022tkm, Katagiri:2023umb}, which have been found to have non-zero TLNs in some cases~\cite{Cardoso:2017cfl, Chakraborty:2023zed,DeLuca:2022tkm}.
+Non-zero TLNs have also been reported for black holes in higher dimensions (e.g., braneworld BH~\cite{Chakravarti:2018vlt}, Myers-Perry BH~\cite{Charalambous:2023jgq, Rodriguez:2023xjd}, higher dimensional Schwarzschild BHs~\cite{Hui:2020xxx}), lower-dimensional BHs~\cite{DeLuca:2024ufn, Bhatt:2024mvr}, Schwarzschild-de Sitter BH~\cite{Nair:2024mya}, and for area quantized BHs~\cite{Nair:2022xfm}.
+Therefore, the study of TLNs can help us understand the various types of compact objects and might also be useful in studies of quantum effects in gravity.
+Below, we use $G=1=c$ and the positive signature metric.